401-advanced-javascript-AhmadK/data-structures-and-algorithms/README.md

  this challenge is about working with queues in the First in First out terminology.

  ### Multi Brackets Validation
  this challenge is about validating balanced brackets, and validating a good opening and closing of the brackets.

+ ### Binary-Trees
+ this challenge is about creating the traversing methods for the binary tree, and some basic methods for the binary search tree.